To “upcycle” means to reuse objects or materials in such a way as to create a product of higher quality or value than the original.

 Only 10% of donated clothing actually gets sold.
 Buying clothing from Thrift Stores aids in water preservation, reduces chemical pollution, decreases landfill waste, and helps to lower your carbon footprint.

 Upcycled clothing is often more expensive and here’s why.
 Sourcing quality materials can add time/cost and requires specific curation and creativity for each individual piece.
 Most upcycled garments can’t be made from just one source material.
 It takes multiple pieces of upcycled clothing to make one NMB Original.
 On some occasions our fabric is purchased from 4 - 5 different sources just to create one upcycled piece.
-Even though the designer is using every part of the clothing and the materials are being sourced from an affordable source, the cost of raw materials can be high.
+Even though the designer is using every part of the clothing and the materials are being sourced from a sustainable source, the cost of raw materials can be high.
 Each upcycled garment is hand selected, checked for stains or blemishes, and carefully deconstructed in order to create each curated NMB original piece in the most fashionably responsible way possible.